rdashcraft91/NFL-ETL/README.md

 ## Load
 We decided to load all the clean data into a relational database, PostgresSQL, so we could make dynamic views and compare if salaries and/or player stats affected team performance.
 We also wanted to see if the players with best stats had a strong relationship with higher salaries.
 Below are some of the views that were created with the clean data once loaded.

-The following are snippets of the database schema and dynamic views that were created
+The following are snippets of the database schema and dynamic views we created.

 1) NFL Database Schema: